erizet/SignalA/readme.md

 For a complete sample see the Demo-project.

 ##Limitations##
-Currently is Groups and Hubs not implemented, only PersistentConnection.
+Currently is ~~Groups and~~ Hubs not implemented, only PersistentConnection.

 ##Contributions##
 I'll be more than happy to get contributions!!!

+##Are you using SignalA?##
+If you're using SignalA I would appreciate to hear from you - where and how you're usingt it!

 ##License##